Synth-pop: Influence and legacy

 By the mid-1980s, synth-pop had helped establish the synthesizer as a primary instrument in mainstream pop music.
 It also influenced the sound of many mainstream rock acts, such as Bruce Springsteen, ZZ Top and Van Halen.
 It was a major influence on house music, which grew out of the post-disco dance club culture of the early 1980s as some DJs attempted to make the less pop-oriented music that also incorporated influences from Latin soul, dub, rap music, and jazz.

 American musicians such as Juan Atkins, using names including Model 500, Infinity and as part of Cybotron, developed a style of electronic dance music influenced by synth-pop and funk that led to the emergence of Detroit techno in the mid-1980s.
 The continued influence of 1980s synth-pop could be seen in various incarnations of 1990s dance music, including trance.
 Hip hop artists such as Mobb Deep have sampled 1980s synth-pop songs.
 Popular artists such as Rihanna, UK stars Jay Sean and Taio Cruz, as well as British pop star Lily Allen on her second album, have also embraced the genre.

+In a retrospective article for The Guardian, music critic Dorian Lynskey identified 1981 as synth-pop's "annus mirabilis", citing six key albums released that year: OMD's Architecture & Morality, Depeche Mode's Speak & Spell, Soft Cell's Non-Stop Erotic Cabaret, Japan's Tin Drum, the Human League's Dare, and Heaven 17's Penthouse and Pavement.
+Lynskey's position was later mirrored by Matthew Lindsay of Classic Pop.